Massive neutron stars as mass gap candidates: Exploring equation of state and magnetic field

 We finally examine the EOS independence of the $I$-Love-$C$ universal relations.
 We see that of the three effects - EOS, magnetic field, and anisotropy - it is the anisotropy that has a maximal effect of varying the universal fit between the parameters.
 Nevertheless, the deviation from universality is always with RMSE of the order of $1 \%$, which is still much smaller than experimental errors on, say, the moment of inertia $I$.

-In summary, NSs could possibly be ``mass-gap" candidates.
+In summary, NSs could possibly be mass-gap candidates.
 However, the EOS alone is unlikely to yield a massive NS with a mass exceeding $2.5M_\odot$.
 The introduction of anisotropy, arising from either matter, magnetic fields, or a combination of both, appears to be a crucial factor in achieving this.
 However, the magnetic field geometry must be carefully controlled to prevent instability and comply with the constraint imposed by tidal deformability.

-With the appropriate magnetic field geometry and strength, it becomes feasible to have a massive, stable NS that fits within the ``mass-gap'' while satisfying the tidal deformability constraint.
+With the appropriate magnetic field geometry and strength, it becomes feasible to have a massive, stable NS that fits within the mass-gap while satisfying the tidal deformability constraint.
 It is important to note that we have not considered the effects of rotation.
 Building on the findings of previous work \cite{Sedrakian:2020PRD}, an additional increase in mass will occur, which should facilitate the interpretation of compact stellar objects within the mass gap as NSs rather than low-mass black holes.
 This aspect will be a subject of investigation in future research.

-\section{Acknowledgements}
+\section{ACKNOWLEDGEMENTS}

-ZZ and BM acknowledge Debabrata Deb of IMSc for the discussion about tidal deformability, Surajit Kalita of the University of Cape Town for the discussion about the variation of magnetic field profile, and Somnath Mukhopadhyay of NIT-Trichy for comments.
-ZZ acknowledges the Prime Minister’s Research Fellows (PMRF) scheme, with Ref.
+Z. Z. and B. M. acknowledge Debabrata Deb of IMSc for the discussion about tidal deformability, Surajit Kalita of the University of Cape Town for the discussion about the variation of magnetic field profile, and Somnath Mukhopadhyay of NIT-Trichy for comments.
+Grateful thanks are due to the referee as well, who reported very promptly with constructive suggestions, which helped to improve the paper.
+Z. Z. acknowledges the Prime Minister’s Research Fellows (PMRF) scheme, with Ref.
 No. TF/PMRF-22-7307, for providing fellowship.
-BM acknowledges a project funded by SERB, India, with Ref.
-No. CRG/2022/003460, for partial support towards this research.
-FW is supported by the U.S. National Science Foundation under Grant PHY-2012152.
+B. M. acknowledges a project funded by SERB, India, with Ref.
+No. CRG/2022/003460, for partial support toward this research.
+F. W. is supported by the U.S. National Science Foundation under Grant No. PHY-2012152.